Zuehlke/software-engineering-corner/drafts/introducing-pair-programming-to-a-skeptical-team.md

 1. I have tried pair programming before, but I didn't like it.
 1. I need time to think on my own, and I can't possibly write code with another person at the same time.

-While it's true that pair programming is not the cheapest way to make software, it is cost-effective.
+While pair programming is not the cheapest way to make software, it is cost-effective.
-At its core, pair programming is flow-centric - you optimise things to finish features quicker rather than getting them done cheaper.
+At its core, pair programming is flow-centric—you optimise things to finish features quicker rather than get them done cheaper.
-As it turns out, a lot of software falls into this category, making pair programming a cost-effective solution (Pearl, 2018).
+A lot of software falls into this category, making pair programming a cost-effective solution (Pearl, 2018).
 On the other hand, when you work resource-efficiently, you get the most skilled person for the specific tasks; this creates experts and bottlenecks.

 If someone has tried pair programming before and doesn't like it, listening to their concerns and understanding what they don't like is essential.
 Pairing is a skill that requires practice and experimentation to discover what works best for you.

 Pair programming doesn't mean you must spend every minute of every day with your pair.
 Allowing space to think or do individual research is all part of the process.
 Once you feel comfortable, you can reconvene and continue working as a pair.

 Of course, there are many more challenges, such as different skill levels, power dynamics, and poor tooling.
-I recommend reading Martin Fowler's blog post "[On Pairing](https://martinfowler.com/articles/on-pair-programming.html#Challenges)" to tackle these challenges.
+To tackle these challenges, I recommend reading [Martin Fowler's blog post - On Pairing](https://martinfowler.com/articles/on-pair-programming.html#Challenges).

 With all the best intentions, I couldn't convince the whole team of the benefits of pair programming, and that's fine, too.
 Whatever you do, don't force colleagues to participate.